 Saskatchewan (owned by Jay Nemkowitz) and Wisconsin (Tony Ruscitti).
 The Nationals

-won the first All Star game, 4-2, that was played outside Shea Stadium.
-The phrase Simonds’ Watch was coined in honor of Big Trouble boss Simonds.
+won the first All Star game, 4-2, played outside Shea Stadium.
+The phrase Simonds’ Watch was coined in honor of Big Trouble boss, Simonds.
 The term remains

 in use today, alerting owners of inaccurate card readings or of

 moved to Florida in 1915, leaving his franchise in the hands of Al Lee Wyer,

 who shifted the club to Sioux City and witnessed Bo